LunarWatcher/Taskranger/docs/Setup.md

 The build process is straight-forward: run `scons debug=no` in the root directory of the project.
 As with other make-like tools, you can `scons -j<thread count> debug=no` to speed up the build.
 I recommend not exceeding the number of supported threads (check your CPU details for the number), as this will instead slow the build down.

+See also `scons -h` for help with the SConstruct defined by Taskranger, as well as `scons -H` for help with SCons itself.

 ## Install (Linux, Mac, etc.)